Procter & Gamble unveils major restructure, simplifies business

 Continue Reading Below

-The Cincinnati-based company will reorganize its business into six units, dubbed “sector business units.”
+The Cincinnati-based company will reorganize its business into six units, dubbed “sector business units” comprised of beauty, baby & feminine care, fabric & home care, family care, grooming and health care.
 Each of those will be led by a “CEO” who will report to Procter & Gamble CEO David Taylor.

 The new units will be responsible for 80 percent of Procter & Gamble’s overall sales, and each unit CEO will oversee every facet of their segments, from product innovation to supply chain.
 The changes will be effective July 1.